nixzhu/MonkeyKing/README.md

 ## License

-MonkeyKing is available under the [MIT License][mitLink] license.
+MonkeyKing is available under the [MIT License][mitLink].
 See the LICENSE file for more info.

 [mitLink]:http://opensource.org/licenses/MIT